Innovation Helps Starbucks To Turn Around Sales

-Mr. SCHULTZ: But it wasnt a desperate move.
-It was really finding a -opportunity that we could create, and bring something to the market that our customers would embrace.
+MONTAGNE: But it wasn't a desperate move.
+It was really finding a - opportunity that we could create, and bring something to the market that our customers would embrace.
 We have created a business that will exceed $100 million in its first year.
 That category of instant coffee has not had any innovation over 50 years, and we're going to build a major business.

 KAUFMAN: Bob Goldin, with the food industry consulting firm Technomic, says the diversification was a smart move.

-Mr. SCHULTZ: Its a good time for us.
-Weve worked really hard.
-I think we deserve to celebrate a little bit, but weve got much more work to do.
+MONTAGNE: It's a good time for us.
+We've worked really hard.
+I think we deserve to celebrate a little bit, but we've got much more work to do.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.